tomfran/urban-sound-classification/README.md

 # Urban sound classification

 The goal of the project is to build a neural network capable of classification on the [Urban Sound 8k dataset](https://urbansounddataset.weebly.com/urbansound8k.html).
+A detailed discussion about the methodology followed can be found on the [project report](https://github.com/tomfran/urban-sound-classification/blob/main/report/report.pdf).

 ## Requirements
 Libraries used in the project are the following: